primus-labs/fund-js-sdk/README/receiver-guide.md

 ## Receiver Guide

-### Claim tokens through your DApp
+### Claim Tokens through your DApp

 #### Prerequisites

 Before you begin, ensure you have the following:

 - An appSecret that matches the appID set during the funding stage.
-- The SDK installed.
+- The Fund SDK installed.
 For installation instructions, refer to the [Installation Guide](./install.md).
-- Integrat wallet services, currently supporting MetaMask or Wagmi.
-Users must connect their wallets before they verifying their social accounts and claiming tokens.
-Support for AA wallets or AI agent-supported wallets will be added in the future.
+- Integrated wallet services.
+In this version, MetaMask and Wagmi are supported.
+Users must connect their wallets before verifying their social accounts and claiming tokens.
+The claimed tokens will be sent to the address that completes an attestation proving ownership of the social account.
+Support for AA wallets and AI agent-supported wallets will be added in the future.
-- A prompt the user to install the Primus extension before initiating the account verification process.
+- Prompt users to install the [Primus Extension](https://chromewebstore.google.com/detail/primus-prev-pado/oeiomhmbaapihbilkfkhmlajkeegnjhe?pli=1) before initiating the social account ownership attestation process.

 #### Frontend Implementation